bqbbo/bqbbo/README.md

 ### Learning / Future Goals

-I have a lot of learning to do...
+I'm interested in a lot of different CS topics; below are some of my learning goals.

 * I plan to learn C++ and some popular frameworks to help develop a large upcoming project.
 * I'm learning Java and other CS concepts while developing a project, [jlox](https://github.com/bqbbo/jlox-interpreter).